jackgrauer/NBAstudy/ARTICLE.md

 Where:

 $\text{WageTax}_{it}$ represents the wage tax revenue in given city $i$ at time $t$.

 $\text{SalesTax}_{it}$ represents the sales tax revenue in given city $i$ at time $t$.

 $\beta_{0,1}$ and $\beta_{0,2}$ are the intercepts for the wage tax and sales tax models.

 $\beta_{1,1}$ and $\beta_{1,2}$ are the coefficients for the presence of an NBA team in the wage tax and sales tax models.

 $\beta_{2,1}$ and $\beta_{2,2}$ are the coefficients for the post-2016 period in the wage tax and sales tax models.

 $\beta_{3,1}$ and $\beta_{3,2}$ are the interaction terms capturing the effect of the 2016 media deal on cities with NBA teams for the wage tax and sales tax models.

 $\epsilon_{it,1}$ and $\epsilon_{it,2}$ are the error terms for the wage tax and sales tax models.

 The first model designated cities with an NBA team and a sales tax system as the treatment group.
-Cities with no NBA and a sales tax as a control group.
-The second model was the similar, except treatment and control groups were defined based on the presence or absence of a wage tax system rather, not a sales tax system.
+Cities with no NBA and a sales tax were designated as the control group.
+The second model the similar, except treatment and control groups were defined based on the presence or absence of a wage tax system.
 This configuration enabled us to assess whether cities with NBA teams saw sales tax revenue increases in tandem with the major revenue increases the NBA experienced in 2016.

 In both models, we represented the 2016 intervention with the variable ‘Post-2016,’ which divided observations by whether they were made before the 2016 intervention and after it.
 This term captured differences in tax revenue impacts in cities with NBA teams before and after the 2016 media deal.
 The interaction term ‘NBA Team * Post-2016’ isolated the effect of the media deal to any potential difference of impact on cities with and without NBA teams.